global-health-informatics-institute/Water_Management_System/README.md

 Step 3:
 Get an esp32 and copy the boot and WMS scripts to its memory.
-Make sure you change the file name 'WMS' to 'main'. once completed, ensure that you create a directory called 'lib' then copy all the files in the lib directory on this repository to the lib directory on the esp32
+Make sure you change the file name 'WMS' to 'main'. once completed, ensure that you create a directory called 'lib' on the esp32 then copy all the files in the lib directory on this repository to the lib directory on the esp32